yuansuny/yuansuny.github.io/_pages/about.md

 News
 ======
+* [10/06/20] I have agreed to serve as a reviewer for NeurIPS 2020.
 * [29/05/20] Our paper "Automatic decomposition of integer programs for lagrangian relaxation using a multiobjective approach" has been nominated as a best paper award. <br/>
 * [21/03/20] Our Paper "Automatic decomposition of integer programs for lagrangian relaxation using a multiobjective approach" has been accepted to GECCO 2020.